Hormone Balancing Nut Cup Recipe

 Hormone Balancing Nut Cup Recipe by Haley Schiek

 Women’s hormones fluctuate greatly over the course of each menstrual cycle.
 The endocrine system is responsible for managing these changes.
 Because it is so sensitive and responsive, it is easy for our hormones to become imbalanced due to things like stress, caffeine, alcohol, and nutritional deficiencies.
-The good news is, we can support hormonal balance through our diet, also known as “Cycle Syncing.”
+The good news is, we can support hormone balancing through our diet, also known as “Cycle Syncing.”
 By eating foods that assist in the production and/or processing of hormones like estrogen, progesterone, cortisol, and testosterone, we support our hormones in staying balanced.
 When our hormones are balanced, we are less likely to experience intense symptoms of PMS, like mood swings, cramping, stress, and fatigue, and are more likely to enjoy a regular menstrual cycle.

 Nuts and seeds are particularly helpful for balancing estrogen and progesterone throughout the two phases of the menstrual cycle.
 The first phase, the follicular phase, begins with menstruation.
 During this time, estrogen levels rise.
 The second phase, also known as the luteal phase, begins after ovulation.
 During this time, estrogen levels decline while progesterone levels increase.
 An imbalance in between estrogen and progesterone can lead to irregular cycles, anovulatory cycles, and symptoms of PMS like cramping, stress, and acne (just to name a few).